victorporof/firefox-restartless-template/README.md

 * Linux: `~/.mozilla/firefox/<profile folder>`
 * Windows: `%APPDATA%\Mozilla\Firefox\Profiles\<profile folder>`

 __Step 2__.
 Create a file in the "extensions" directory under your profile directory with the extension's ID as the file name.
+If there's no "extensions" folder, create it.
 The extension's ID is in the [install.rdf](https://github.com/victorporof/Restartless-Template/blob/master/install.rdf#L9) file.

 For example, with this vanilla template, the extension proxy file name would be `my-addon@mozilla.com`.

 __Step 3__.
 Set the (plain text) contents of this file to be the path to the directory that contains [install.rdf](https://github.com/victorporof/Restartless-Template/blob/master/install.rdf) (where you cloned this repository).

-For example, the extension proxy file's contents could be `~/home/myself/work/Restartless-Template/install.rdf`.
+For example, the extension proxy file's contents could be `~/home/myself/work/Restartless-Template`.

 __Step 4__.
 Restart Firefox.
+A dialog asking you whether "you would like to modify Firefox with the add-on" might show up; please allow the installation and continue.

 That's it :) Now, after you change something in the add-on, simply re-enable it for it to update automatically.
-You can do this from [about:addons](about:addons) in Firefox.
+You can do this from the [about:addons](about:addons) page in Firefox.

 ## Releasing